Rotorcraft Loss of Lubrication

 led directly to the formalized oil-out operational requirements.
 [1]

-• Program led to the development and fielding of the
+• This program led to the development and

 The Federal Aviation Regulation (FAR) 29.927(c)